getsolus/solus-site.github.io/content/blog/2014/02/2014-02-22-budgie-desktop-v1-19/index.md

 Note the version number is not indicative of stability, and is generated via "git --describe tags"

-As usual, you can install for Fedora 20 and openSUSE 13.1 [via the OBS repository](http://software.opensuse.org/download.html?project=home%3Aikeydoherty%3Aevolve&package=budgie-desktop)
+As usual, you can install for Fedora 20 and openSUSE 13.1 via the OBS repository.

 {{< relimg "Screenshot-from-2014-02-22-145146.png" >}}